wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 3.That's it.
 You're ready to go!

 == Changelog ==
+= 4.3.0 =
+* Added custom plugin installer icon.
+* Tested with WordPress 4.0RC1 (4.0 to be released September 4, 2014).
+* Modified some help tab content.
+* Added proper CSS for columns in help tab.
+* Modified settings alignment.
+* Changed metaboxes arrangement in screen options.
+* Changed metaboxes titles.
+* Removed some versions in changelog.

 = 4.2.24 =
 * New Video Promo!
 * Tested with WordPress 4.0 beta4.